DenisSalem/DStudio/README.md

 - Allow to change the color of auto generated UI element (Sample screen, EQ, etc).
 - Experimental support of the following plateform : ReactOS, Haiku.
 - UI and window Rescale.
-- Replace charmap usage with freetype, render area is then auto computed.
 - Fully translatable user interface.
 - Support for NSM and Ladish.
 - LV2 support.